LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Related fields are named using the relationship name followed by two colons and the field name.
 For example, a related field "call_duration" from a "calls" database might be referenced as "calls::call_duration".
-Any related fields which are included in the layout specified for the current Lasso action can be referenced using this syntax.
+Any related fields included in the layout specified for the current Lasso action can be referenced using this syntax.
 Data can be retrieved from related fields or it can be set in related fields when records are added or updated.

 .. note::
    Every database which is referenced by a related field or a portal must have